SHoward-Realm/docs-platform-sh/using-synced-realms/syncing-data.md

 Data can be synchronized between a local Realm and the server in two modes: _Partial \_and_ Full \_ synchronization.

-* **Partial synchronization** is a feature that allows a synchronized Realm to be opened in a such a way that it does _not_ download all objects stored within the remote Realm on the server.
+* **Query-based synchronization** is a feature that allows a synchronized Realm to be opened in a such a way that it does _not_ download all objects stored within the remote Realm on the server.
 Instead, a partially synced Realm allows you to specify what subset of objects you want synchronized to the local copy using queries.
 * **Full synchronization **will automatically synchronize the entire Realm in the background as long as the Realm is open.

-The [Default Synced Realm](opening-a-synced-realm.md#the-default-synced-realm) is automatically created for you by the server and is the recommended way to get started using partial synchronization.
+The [Default Synced Realm](opening-a-synced-realm.md#the-default-synced-realm) is automatically created for you by the server and is the recommended way to get started using Query-based synchronization.

 For all other Realms, the current default behavior is _Full Synchronization_ as described in the [Manually Configuring Synced Realms](opening-a-synced-realm.md#manually-configuring-synced-realms).
-You can choose to manually enable partial sync on other Realms as well, as described [here](opening-a-synced-realm.md#partial-synchronization).
+You can choose to manually enable Query-based sync on other Realms as well, as described [here](opening-a-synced-realm.md#partial-synchronization).

 For more information on how to setup a synchronized Realm and open it see the following sections: